Simbold/HawkesPyLib/README.md

 [![License: MIT](https://img.shields.io/pypi/l/HawkesPyLib?color=blue)](https://opensource.org/licenses/MIT)

 # HawkesPyLib
-A simple Python Library for simulation and inference of Hawkes processes.
+A simple Python Package for simulation and inference of Hawkes processes.
 The library is currently under active development.
 More methods and functionality will be introduced shortly.

 ## Installation